jaystack/functionly-doc/wiki/parameters.md

 ### rest and apiGateway

-These are HTTP like event sources.
-This type of source usualy have body, query, url and headers parameters.
-The [[param|decorators#param]] decorator reads value from these.
+These are HTTP-like event sources.
+This type of source usually have body, query, url and headers parameters.
+The [[param|decorators#param]] decorator reads values from these.
 Resolution order is:
 1. body
 2. query parameters
 3. url parameters
 4. headers
-> You have possibility to change the resolution source.
-Read more in [Configuration](#configuration)
+> You have the option to change the resolution source.
+Read more at [Configuration](#configuration)

 #### Example
 The Api Gateway event object